 Ah!
 There it is!
 So nice and smooth!
 Now we can actually put furniture in here without propping it up on one end (a see-saw bench in my laundry room is NOT my idea of fun).

 We should have the ceramic tile in sometime this week, so I’ll be sure to give you Part 2 fairly soon.
 That was quite a challenge for us.
-If I knew, it is so difficult I would have hired a professional flooring service.
-I have done some research on this subject and found a good company (visit Gettysburg Hardwood Flooring Group’s website for details).

 The cutest thing about this whole project was my little Gregory this morning.
 Because the hutch is in two pieces right now, waiting to go back into its rightful spot, he’s been playing inside it all morning.
 At first, I tried to stop him, but he kept insisting so I made sure it was safe (ie., put away the cord, and made sure it couldn’t tip) and let it be.
 As I listened in, I realized he’s been re-enacting Dumbo and the train cars all morning!
 He keeps pretending he’s a circus animal, waiting behind the door.
 Mind you, he saw the movie for the FIRST time last night, so he must be pretty fascinated.

 P.S., Does anyone else get super scared during the “pink elephants”?
 Sadly, I’m talking about me, not the kids 😉

 Laundry Room Reveal– The Tour